inflac/USB-Condom/README.md

 ## What is this USB-Condom doing to protect me?
 ### Unconnected data pins
 * This USB-Condom is basend on the simplest method a USB-Condom can be created.
 There is a USB plug soldered with a usb USB port.
 Only the datapins are left out.
 This makes it's impossible for a BAD-USB device to communicate with your end device.
-If the adapter is between your device and the BAD-USB device, only electricity can be transferred for simple charging
+If the adapter is between your device and the BAD-USB device, only electricity for simple charging can be transferred.

 ## What do i need to build such a USB-Condom?
 ### Shopping List